 Scarcely ten years earlier (1837), Holywell House had been demolished, allowing Holywell Hill road to be straightened .
 Verulam Road (1826) had been cut through Dagnall Street, providing much easier passage to the north of the town than Fishpool Street.

-But, despite its proximity to London, St Albans had not benefited fully from the industry and railway-fuelled development of towns like Watford and others further afield.
+But, despite its proximity to London, St Albans had not benefited fully from the industry and railway-fuelled development that towns like Watford and others further afield had experienced.
 True, there was a growing straw hat industry, based on straw plait made by villagers around St Albans and sold to commercial buyers in the local market.
 But industrial development was in its infancy, and St Albans remained relatively small, with a population in the region of 7,000 .

 Coaching inns badly hit

 The coaching inn business had already been hit by turnpiking and better road maintenance.
-The improvement in road conditions that this brought about meant that for coaches from London, St Albans had become a brief stop for refreshment rather than an overnight halt.
+As a result, St Albans had become a brief stop for refreshment for coaches from London rather than an overnight halt.
 Understandably, this cut down the business not just for coaching inns, but also brewers, farriers, comestible provisioners, brothels and others.

-To add insult to injury, not only did St Albans lack a mainline train station, but it had lost much of the coach traffic from which it benefited formerly.
-The opening of the London-Birmingham Railway a few years ago in 1838 had resulted in the diversion of postal traffic to the railways, so mail coaches no longer called at St Albans.
+To add insult to injury, the opening of the London-Birmingham Railway a few years ago in 1838 had resulted in the diversion of much postal traffic to the railways, so mail coaches no longer called at St Albans.
 Other national road carriers too would have switched freight services to rail, relying on local carriers for the final leg of the journey.
+And St Albans still did not have a mainline rail station.

 Stench of sewage and tallow fat

-And as Charles approached the town hall, his nose would have reminded him that St Albans did not yet have mains sewage.
+As Charles approached the town hall, his nose would have reminded him that St Albans still lacked mains sewerage.
 The effluent from the slums of nearby French Row and Gentle’s Yard (now Christopher Place) either drained into cess pits beneath the property (often contaminating the sub-soil) or was stored outside in readiness for collection by the night soil carts.
 Adding to the malodorous stench (particularly in the summer) was Edward Sutton Wiles’ business as a “tallow chandler and melter” in French Row .

 By the late 1830s, slum tenements housing more than 10 families filled the former innyard of the Christopher public house.
 In 1838 the council was asked to resolve the ‘nuisance’ arising from the overcrowded state of the Christopher, which then housed 10 families, mainly paupers, eight of whom were suffering typhus fever.
-It reopened as a beerhouse in 1840, and the landlord Neptune Smith subsequently found himself accused of running a brothel in a newspaper report published on December 7 1861.
+It reopened as a beerhouse in 1840, and the landlord Neptune Smith subsequently found himself accused of running a brothel as the Herts Advertiser reported on December 7 1861.

 Assuming he was on horseback, Charles would have avoided Waxhouse Gate.
 Even on foot, there was no direct way through to Sumpter Yard (where the Abbey Rectory lies), so it would have made more sense to go down to Holywell Hill, and turn into the way opposite the White Hart.